HewlettPackard/Rancher-on-SimpliVity/README.md

    ```
    rancher:
-     url: https://lb1.hpe.org   # this name must resolv to the IP address of your LB
+     url: https://lb1.hpe.org   # this name must resolve to the IP address of your LB
      validate_certs: False      #
      apiversion: v3             # Playbooks designed for v3 of the API
-     engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'    # ALl node templates use the same version of Docke
+     engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'    # All node templates use the same version of Docke
    ```

 3. copy the file `group_vars/all/vault.sample` to `group_vars/all/vault.yml` and edit this new file.
 Specify the password for the vCenter admin account and the password you want to configure for the Rancher Server admin account.